Here are some interesting Nepal facts which were chosen and researched by kids especially for kids.

 Nepal is located on the Asian continent.

-The South Asian country is landlocked and borders two countries: China in the North and India to the East, South and West.
+The South Asian country is landlocked and borders two countries: China to the North and India to the East, South and West.
 The longer border is between Nepal and India.

-Nepal is the largest country in the Himalayas and about the size of the state of New York/USA, about half the size of Equador and quite a bit bigger than Austria, Liechtenstein and Switzerland combined.
+Nepal is the largest country in the Himalayas and about the size of the state of New York/USA, about half the size of Ecuador in South America and quite a bit bigger than the three European countries Austria, Liechtenstein and Switzerland combined.

-Measuring from East to West the distance is about 800 km/ 500 miles whereas from North to South the smallest distance only measures about 150 km/ 93 miles.
+In Asia however, the country is quite small compared to other countries as it measures just about 800 km/ 500 miles from east to west.
+From North to South the smallest distance only measures about 150 km/ 93 miles.

 The name of the country originates from Hindu story that referred to a wise man called Ne and the region in the Himalayas that was protected by Ne was then called Nepal.

-The country enjoys mainly a temperate climate.
-The landscape is dominated by the Himalayan mountains in the North, alpine pastures, fertile valleys and temperate forests in the middle hill region and the Tarai plains in the South.
+Nepal enjoys mainly a temperate climate.
+The landscape is dominated by the Himalayan mountains in the north, alpine pastures, fertile valleys and temperate forests in the middle hill region and the Tarai plains in the south.

 Nepal is one of the poorest and least developed countries in the world.
 Many people live in poor conditions and especially young people try to find better life in other countries.
 About 1 in 4 Nepali live below the poverty line.